somefunAgba/autosgm/README.md

 ### Basic signal-processing and control knowledge:

-+ the time-derivative `Dt` component at the input is most always sensitive to input noise, so should usually be turned off.
++ the time-differencing in the `Dt` component at the input is most always sensitive to input noise, so should usually be turned off.

 + the lowpass filtering `Et` component at the output often adds unnecessary delay to the output estimates, so should usually be turned off.